 Best reasons to buy a property in Nice French Riviera

 The name “French Riviera” is often evoked as a synonym for the Côte d’Azur.
 However, the term originally referred solely to the part of the Mediterranean Coast that extends from Nice toward Menton and the Italian border in the East.
-Its long-standing attraction to tourists stretches back to the 19th century, when many English aristocrats visited the region regularly.
+Its long-standing attraction to tourists stretches back to the 19th century when many English aristocrats visited the region regularly.
 The other principal cities of the region are Villefranche, Saint-Jean-Cap-Ferrat, Beaulieu, Monaco, and Roquebrune-Cap Martin.
 Two additional sites, Eze and La Turbie, also merit special attention.
+Here are the Top 3 attractions of Nice on the Côte d’Azur.

 Best reasons to buy a property in Nice French Riviera